 African American Museum of Iowa

-African Americans have an extremely rich and cultured history in the state of Iowa.
-African Americans have been inhabiting the state before it actually became one.
-The contributed much to the state in the form of slaves, farmers, troops and obviously still contribute today in a much greater capacity without the restrictions an discriminations.
-The African American Museum of Iowa was founded in 1994 and is a museum that's dedicated to being the number one source of African American history, heritage, culture and their contribution to the history of Iowa.
-They have long worked to carry out their mission of "To preserve, publicize and educate the public of the African American heritage and culture of Iowa."
-It is the leader in African American culture and history and has two exhibits on site.
-It as museum chapters in 8 communities across Iowa.
-In 2008 the museum was devastated by a flood and the first floor was completely flooded with over 5 feet of water and caused over $1 million worth of damage.
+Established in 1994, the African American Museum of Iowa gives a look inside the enriched history of African Americans in the state of Iowa.
+African Americans have been settling in the state before it actually became apart of the United States.
+Their history in Iowa revolves around mainly their time as slaves to helping the state grow as farmers and protecting it by enlisting in the military.
+The African American Museum of Iowa is a museum that's dedicated to being the number one source of African American history, heritage, culture, and their contribution to the history of Iowa.
+It displays chapters in 8 communities across the entire state of Iowa.
+In 2008, the museum was devastated by a flood and the first floor was completely flooded with over 5 feet of water and caused over $1 million worth of damage.

 Backstory and Context

-Iowa has long had a rich African American history stretching back centuries ago to 1804 when a slave entered the state with the Lewis and Clark expedition as they were exploring the Louisiana purchase.
-African Americans have long been involved in all aspects of Iowa including wars, economics as well as education.
-Dred Scott, whose fight for his freedom resulted in the Dred Scott decision of the United States Supreme Court in 1857, lived in Davenport.
+Iowa has long had a rich African American history stretching back centuries ago to 1804 when a slave entered the state with the Lewis and Clark expedition as they were exploring the Louisiana Territory.
+African Americans have long been involved in all aspects of Iowa including wars, economics, and public education.
+Dred Scott, a famous slave that was denied citizenship into the United States based on the decision decided in the Supreme Court during Dred Scott v.
+Stanford, lived in the city of Davenport.
+Scott is also known for his various attempts at buying his family’s freedom or trying to remove their status as slaves in district courts.
+Iowa historians have come together to create a museum that preserves the heritage and history of African-Americans in their state.

-The museum has two large scale exhibits that depict the history and heritage of the African American history in the state of Iowa.
-Covering anything from the states first slave that was owned by William Clark and took part in the Lewis and Clark expedition, to 2000 different types of artifacts, 70 feet of archives and 200 oral histories, the educational opportunities are endless.
-It also includes an the Gale Sayers changing exhibit gallery, which displays a new exhibit every year.
+The main museum has two large scale exhibits that depict the history and heritage of the African American history in the state of Iowa.
+Covering anything from the state’s first slave that was owned by William Clark and took part in the famous Lewis and Clark expedition to other different types of artifacts.
+With 70 feet of archives and 200 oral histories stacked together inside the museum, the educational opportunities are endless for researchers.
+It also includes the Gale Sayers changing exhibit gallery, which displays a new exhibit every year.